Celebrating 25+ years of trusted chiropractic care

 Why Injury Prevention Is Often Overlooked in Bundaberg

-Prevention is often seen as something only relevant after an injury occurs.
+Prevention is often viewed as something only relevant after an injury occurs.
 However, a typical gym-related injury can take six to twelve weeks on average to fully recover.
 That time away from training and in some cases work quickly outweighs the few minutes it would take to warm up, cool down, stretch or address posture imbalances.
 From a practical standpoint, incorporating injury-prevention strategies simply makes sense especially for those who train regularly or need their bodies for work.

 This mindset shift is a key component of effective gym injury prevention Bundaberg athletes benefit from long term.